 To learn more about software maintenance fees, engineering support, or New Eagle’s Raptor platform, contact our team or watch the introduction to Raptor below.

 Kolberg-Pioneer, Inc. (KPI), a company of over 500 people dedicated to designing, building and manufacturing innovative construction equipment, came up against a design challenge while working with a customer to electrify rock crushers that are typically diesel operated.
+New Eagle rose to the challenge by developing an electric hybrid rock crusher.

 Operational requirements set forth by the California Air Resource Board (CARB) stated that equipment powered by diesel generators, such as the traditional rock crushers, were no longer able to run in certain locations without increased operational costs.
 With the customer determined to avoid such costs and the environmental toll associated with diesel generators, coupled with high diesel fuel costs, KPI developed a market first solution: an electrified hybrid rock crusher.
 After the initial concept design, KPI looked towards New Eagle for the following objectives: